sstephenson200/GrowWell/README.md

 *	Index.js – Server entry point, handling database connection.

 To add a new request, create a new method in the relevant controller and link to the router file.

 Testing is not exhaustive at this stage and more methods may need to be added to the repository and accompanying mock repository files to expand testing.
+Tests are placed in the test folder mirror the hierarchy of the server folder.
+For example, tests for controllers should be placed in test/controllers, with testable code being found in the controllers folder.

 ####	Expo Go